 However, the use of AIS data has yet to be extended to port management, with some incipient work published in the last 2 years.
-Mujal-Colilles et al., (2021) presented an initial work on harbour basin occupancy rates.
-Fuentes, (2021) makes use of AIS data to generate bunkering activity statistics, which usually take place nearby the ports.
-Also, using the same technique (Density-Based Spatial Clustering of Applications with Noise, DBSCAN), Lee et al., (2021) used the trajectories generated by T-AIS transceivers in the Port of Busan, South Korea, and its vicinities.
-Steenari et al., (2022) follow the same path but uses the DBSCAN to detect mooring sites.
-Also, Mujal-Colilles et al., (2022) used raw T-AIS along with the STEAM method to compare the reduction in maritime traffic due to Covid-19 and the correspondent pollutant emissions in the Port of Barcelona and its surroundings.
+Mujal-Colilles et al. presented an initial work on harbour basin occupancy rates (Mujal-Colilles et al., 2021).Fuentes makes use of AIS data to generate bunkering activity statistics, which usually take place nearby the ports (Fuentes, 2021).
+Also, using the same technique (Density-Based Spatial Clustering of Applications with Noise, DBSCAN), Lee et al. uster the trajectories generated by T-AIS transceivers in the Port of Busan, South Korea, and its vicinities (Lee et al., 2021).
+Steenari et al. follow the same path but uses the DBSCAN to detect mooring sites (Steenari et al., 2022).
+Also, Mujal-Colilles et al.used raw T-AIS along with the STEAM method to compare the reduction in maritime traffic due to Covid-19 and the correspondent pollutant emissions in the Port of Barcelona and its surroundings (Mujal-Colilles et al., 2022).